 Population estimates and projections have been developed by the Martin County Growth Management Department.
-The Census count for April 1, 2010, found 146,318 permanent residents countywide.
-The projected population for 2025 is 164,293 permanent residents (Source: Population Technical Bulletin July 2017).
-Given the lack of undeveloped waterfront property in the County, it is essential to identify suitable sites for redevelopment and expansion of existing water-dependent and water-related uses.
+The Census count for April 1, 201023, found 146,318160,847 permanent residents countywide.
+The projected population for 20252045 is 164,293-184,686 permanent residents (Source: Florida Office of Economic & Demographic ResearchPopulation Technical Bulletin July 2017).
+Given the lack of undeveloped waterfront property in the County, it is essential to identify suitable sites for redevelopment and expansion of existing waterdependent and water-related uses.

-8.3.A.
-Need for natural resource protection.
+8.3.A.Need for natural resource protection.
 The progressive loss of seagrass beds in the St. Lucie and Indian River lagoon system from continued residential and commercial development is a potentially significant impact on the natural resources of Martin County's coastal zone.
 Seagrasses, oysters, and coastal reefs are extremely sensitive to degradation of water quality from nonpoint source pollution.
 Martin County recognizes the importance of protecting food sources for endangered species, which include seagrass and oyster beds used by manatees and turtles.
 They are an irreplaceable natural resource within the County.
-Loss of these seagrass, oyster, and coastal reefs is an unseen and unnoticed effect of pollution and development The purpose of discussing water quality and biological resources in this element of the plan is to acquaint citizens and other interested parties with the nature, location and value of these living resources, and to demonstrate how their protection and preservation can be weighted in terms of other possibly conflicting land uses.
+Loss of these seagrass, oyster, and coastal reefs is an unseen and unnoticed effect of pollution and development.
+The purpose of discussing water quality and biological resources in this element of the plan is to acquaint citizens and other interested parties with the nature, location and value of these living resources, and to demonstrate how their protection and preservation can be weighted in terms of other possibly conflicting land uses.
 Discussion of land uses within this element will identify water-dependent and water-related uses.

 Every effort should be made to limit increases in volume and degradation of water quality in runoff to the estuary and through the St. Lucie Inlet into the marine ecosystem.
-The degree to which land in the coastal zone can be used depends largely on the available infrastructure.
-The key components of infrastructure are roadways, sewage treatment systems, potable water systems and manmade drainage systems, which are discussed in this element only as they pertain to coastal zone management.
+This also includes the recognition that increasing tidal flooding and sea level rise further contribute to water quality degradation by carrying additional nutrients and other contaminants into nearshore waters when flood waters recede.
+This effect will only increase in the future.
+Additionally, tThe degree to which land in the coastal zone can be used depends largely on the available infrastructure and its functionality considering future flood risk.
+The key components of infrastructure are roadways, sewage treatment systems, potable water systems, parks, conservation lands, and manmade drainage systems, which are discussed in this element only as they pertain to coastal zone management and resilience.
 Public access to beaches and other waterways in the County is also discussed.
 A more complete analysis of public access is presented in the Recreation Element.

-Primary concerns of Martin County are protection of (1) the beach and dune systems, (2) the natural vegetation that holds the dune and (3) nearshore reefs, as well as beach renourishment programs.
-This element identifies those measures that Martin County will take to avoid loss of life and to minimize property damage in the event of a hurricane, tropical storm and other natural disasters.
+Primary concerns of Martin County are protection of (1) the beach and dune systems, (2) the natural vegetation that holds the dune and (3) nearshore reefs, as well as through the implementation of regular beach renourishment programs and activities as needed; and protection of the estuarine shoreline through regulation, living shorelines, and other activities as needed.
+This element identifies those measures that Martin County will take to avoid loss of life and to minimize property damage in the event of a hurricane, tropical storm and other natural disasters while recognizing the impacts of future flood risk.